411c0d3d/MonopolyGame/ADR.md

 ### Player Identity

-`Player.Id` is the B2C objectId — a persistent, provider-independent identifier that survives reconnections, session changes, and social provider switches.
+`Player.Id` is the Microsoft Entra External ID — a persistent, provider-independent identifier that survives reconnections, session changes, and social provider switches.
 Bots continue to use generated GUIDs.

 ### Flow